Multi-User Entanglement Distribution in Quantum Networks Using Multipath Routing: Conclusions

-From a literature review, no protocols for multi-user entanglement distribution were found to utilise multipath routing.
-We proposed three such protocols, MP-G+, MP-C and MP-P which were hoped to speed up the entanglement rate of generating shared multipartite states.
-The protocols were simulated on quantum network models considering qubit decoherence and probabilistic entanglement, such as would be observed in a network of NISQ devices.\\
+We propose three protocols, MP-G+, MP-C, and MP-P, for the distribution of shared multipartite states across a quantum network.
+The protocols were designed to use multipath routing, in order to improve the multipartite distribution rate.
+These protocols were simulated on quantum networks, modelled to consider probabilistic Bell pair distribution and qubit decoherence, such as would be observed in a network of NISQ devices.\\

-Simulation results showed that multipath routing provided an exponential entanglement rate speedup with the distance between users, compared to multipartite entanglement distribution protocols using shortest single path routing.
-Further, the benefits of multipath routing increased with additional users.
-It was found that the multipath protocols provide the highest benefit for entanglement link generation which succeeds with a probability close to the percolation threshold for the given topology.
-The use of quantum memories with improved decoherence times was considered and found to enhance multipartite entanglement rates, especially for multipath routing.
-As the multipath protocols provide speedup for intermediate values of entanglement generation and short decoherence times, this research will have possible applications for NISQ quantum networks.
-It was further found that the MP-P and MP-C protocols outperform equivalent methods for which a central node is required. \\
+The effect of network topology on the proposed protocols was assessed by simulating the protocols on topologies taken from real optical networks.
+The results show that the achieved distribution rate varied between topologies, with features such as network size and average nodal degree found to have an effect.
+An analytical approximation using the probability distribution of successfully distributed Bell pairs was found to quantify these effects.\\

-We further considered how different topologies affect the achievable entanglement rate achieved by the developed multipath protocols, and how those compare to shortest-path routing.
-It was found that there were significant variations between the topologies considered, but that this can be characterised using the connective properties of the network topologies. \\
+Results show that the proposed protocols all achieved an exponential speedup in the rate of multipartite state distribution.
+This speedup was observed with the distance between users when compared to protocols using single path routing.
+The observed speedup increased for many users, and when Bell pairs were distributed with a probability close to the percolation threshold for the given network topology.
+Of the protocols developed, the MP-P protocol achieved the highest rate of multipartite state distribution and when simulated achieved a speedup of up to four orders of magnitude.
+The use of quantum memories with improved decoherence times was considered.
+While improved quantum memories improved the multipartite distribution rate for all protocols considered, the speedup of the multipath protocols was most significant for short decoherence times.
+As the multipath protocols provide speedup for intermediate values of entanglement generation and short decoherence times, this research will have possible applications for NISQ quantum networks. \\